amsowie/HBproject/README.md

 app has 98% test coverage of the backend and was developed using test driven development.

-Tech Stack
+##Tech Stack

 Flask, PostgreSQL, JQuery, SQLAlchemy, bcrypt, JSON, geopy, HTML, CSS, Bootstrap, Python, AJAX, Jinja

-Author
+##Author

-I am a former athlete turned developer who is passionate about test driven development and the study of algorithms. linkedin/amysowash
+I am a former professional athlete turned developer who is passionate about test driven development and the study of algorithms. linkedin.com/in/amy-sowash/